skamensky/printfdebug/README.md

 - Working with custom code bases that have modified the standard library

 # Todo
-- Go fmt automatically (or does dst already handle that?)
+- Go fmt automatically (or does dst alreadu handle that?)
 - Optional message formatting (before and after function with linenum and name as template vars)
 - Optional list of excluded or included function names
 - Clean up TODO's in code